jasper-sinclair/PDP-11-Chess-VI-Belle/README.md

 - Formatting -> 4 space tabs replaced with 2 space tabs
 - Clang local variable and function parameter const warnings resolved

-These don't change the core logic in any way, they are simplt compiler friendly improvements.
+These don't change the core logic in any way, but are compiler friendly.

 See: https://clang.llvm.org/extra/clang-tidy/checks/misc/const-correctness.html